SGBC/DFdashboard/README.md

 ## Front end
 * Our dashboard is in interfaces/DjangoDashboard
-* To run the fron end the Pythin libraries Django, django-crontab, django-echarts, pyecharts, matplotlib  must be installed.
+* To run the fron end, the Python libraries Django, django-echarts, must be installed.
 * cd into the folder, using 'python manage.py runserver' to view the dashboard. :)
+* To show the dashboard, please visit http://127.0.0.1:8000/index/
 * The dashboard has been tested both on Microsoft Edge or Google Chrome browsers with screen size 1920*1080.
 * It is a demo dashboard.
 We tried to implement a more functional dashboard that you can check more details by mouse over the diagrams.
-* To install echarts: npm install echarts --save
+* To install django-echarts: npm install echarts --save